Currently Empty: $0.00

-NPDB Reporting and Peer Review Legal Issue: Joint Commission, Medical Staff DEI and Hearing
+Peer Review and NPDB Reporting: Legal Issues with Joint Commission, Medical Staff DEI and Hearing

 Since the early 1990s, hospitals have been required to report certain adverse actions taken against physicians to the National Practitioner Data Bank.
 Also, hospitals must file a National Practitioner Data Bank report on any physician’s surrender of privileges if an investigation is underway, when no action has been taken by the hospital medical staff.
 This has always been a Data Bank reporting requirement, intended to discourage plea bargains which allowed physicians to avoid being reported if they agreed to waive hearing rights.
 Under changes made to the Data Bank Guidebook in 2015 and again in 2018, expanded descriptions of “investigation” and “surrender” stretch what is to be considered a reportable surrender of privileges.
 Any interruption in a physician’s practice, including leaves of absence, may trigger reporting if an investigation is underway.